 - (a) The Aerodrome Operator shall ensure that an object situated on a runway strip which may endanger aeroplanes shall be regarded as an obstacle and shall, as far as practicable, be removed. - Note 1.
 See 14.9.9 for information regarding siting of equipment and installations on runway strips. - Note 2.
 Consideration will have to be given to the location and design of drains on a runway strip to prevent damage to an aeroplane accidentally running off a runway.
 Suitably designed drain covers may be required.
 For further guidance, see the Aerodrome Design Manual (Doc 9157), Part 1. - Note 3.
 Where open-air or covered storm water conveyances are installed, consideration will have to be given to ensure that their structure does not extend above the surrounding ground so as not to be considered an obstacle.
 See also Note 1 to 14.3.4.16. - Note 4.
 Particular attention needs to be given to the design and maintenance of an open-air storm water conveyance in order to prevent wildlife attraction, notably birds.
 If needed, it can be covered by a net.
-Guidance on wildlife control and reduction can be found AC 14-012.
-Further guidance can be found in the Airport Services Manual (Doc 9137), Part 3. - (b) No fixed object, other than visual aids required for air navigation or those required for aircraft safety purposes and which are sited on the runway strip, and satisfying the relevant frangibility requirement, shall be permitted on a runway strip:
+Procedures on wildlife management are specified in the PANS-Aerodromes (Doc 9981).
+Further guidance can be found in the Airport Services Manual (Doc 9137), Part 3.
+Additional guidance can be found AC 14-012. - (b) No fixed object, other than visual aids required for air navigation or those required for aircraft safety purposes, and which are sited on the runway strip, and satisfying the relevant frangibility requirement, shall be permitted on any part of a runway strip of a precision approach runway delineated by the lower edges of the inner transitional surfaces - Note.
+See Chapter 4, section 4.1 for characteristics of inner transitional surface - (c) The Aerodrome Operator shall ensure that No mobile object shall be permitted on this part of the runway strip during the use of the runway for landing or take-off.